 Similar to the Panther Martin, these guys don’t mess around when it comes to hooking up with trout.
 Mepps puts out a good product that won’t let you down.

 Wanna go for that bigger trout?
 Here’s your lure to do just that.
 The original floater has been around for many years and still continues to catch large trout to this day.
 Fun fact about these, they can be fished in rivers as well as lakes.

 Show me a lure out there that puts off more flash than a Super Duper, there isn’t one.
 These lures can be fished slow and provide quick results.

 Another great lure when fishing for monster trout.
 Many people don’t realize that trout are predator fish.
-They love to hunt and eat a nice hardy crayfish meal just like bass.
+They love hunting and eating a nice hardy crayfish meal like bass.